 - “Warnings” shows the total number of issues found across the Locators

-Tip: Be sure to check the “Repeated” section carefully, as this can reveal potential issues with the Locators, such as unintentionally using the same Shot name across different locators.
-The "Warnings” section can also reveal Shots that may have been incorrectly named.
+Tip: Be sure to check the “Repeated” section carefully, as this can reveal potential issues with the Locators, such as unintentionally using the same Shot name across different Locators.
+The "Warnings” section can also reveal Shots that may have been named incorrectly.